 - Continuation of free American school immersion

-- A program in personal development of socio-emotional skills integrated
+- An integrated program of personal development of socio-emotional skills

-- Bilingualism and biculturalism at the highest level guaranteed
+- Bilingualism and biculturalism guaranteed to the highest level

-- Greater choice of post-Bac orientation with better access to universities in Europe
+- Wider choice of post-Bac orientation with greater access to universities in Europe

-- 3 to 7 times cheaper than French high schools in the United States
+- Three to seven times cheaper than French high schools in the United States

-- Better mastery of concepts and concepts which are reinforced in 2 languages and different pedagogical approaches
+- Improved mastery of concepts, reinforced in two languages using different pedagogical approaches

-- Development of the critical thinking, adaptability, communication skills
+- Development of critical thinking, adaptability, communication skills

-- Develop a new network of families throughout the United States
+- Development a new network of families throughout the United States

-Yes.
-French programs are respected.
+Yes, OFALycée teaches according to the French programs.
 All the courses we offer are taught with the aim of validating the knowledge acquired by cycle and by class.

 Who are the teachers?

-The teachers all have expertise and experience in the American system and the French system.
-Certified, they taught in middle and high school.
-Baccalaureate examiners and correctors, they demonstrate a perfect mastery of the knowledge and skills required to support their students to the best of their potential.
+All OFALycée teachers have expertise and experience in both the American system and the French system.
+As certified teachers, our educators all have experience teaching at middle and high school level.
+With experience as Baccalaureate examiners and markers, they possess a deep understanding of the knowledge and skills required to help their students reach their full potential.

-- The registration fees are $100 for a single course and $175 for the full program (booking fees, evaluations in Math and French, recommendations, included in the registration fee).
+- The registration fee is $100 for a single course and $175 for the full program (booking fees, evaluations in Math and French and recommendations are all included in the registration fee.)

-- Finally, a contract or “agreement” is sent to families.
-Admission is then validated, once the non-refundable payment of $ 500 (for a single course) or $900 (for the full program) has been made.
+- Finally, once the assessments and interview have been completed, you will be sent an agreement.
+Admission is finalized once the non-refundable payment of $500 (for a single course) or $900 (for the full program) has been received.

-Is it possible for a French student who did his primary school in the US to enter 6th grade at OFALycée?
+Is it possible for a French student who completed primary school in the US to enter 6th grade at OFALycée?

-Yes, as long as he speaks French and has taken courses in French.
-The French assessment test determines the path to follow to succeed.
+Yes, as long as s/he speaks French and has taken courses in French.
+The French assessment test determines the path the student will follow in order to succeed.

 Does my child have to be perfectly bilingual to join OFALycée?

-If my child does not have the level of French to enter the full program OFALycée, what do you offer?
+If my child does not have the level of French required to enter the full OFALycée program, what options do you have available?